SoftBank Vision Fund makes its first-ever investment in an energy company

 The Vision Fund's portfolio has so far been weighted heavily toward tech companies focused on transportation and logistics like Uber and its Southeast Asian rival Grab, as well as enterprise firms like Slack and "frontier tech" names like British chip designer Arm.
 In July, SoftBank launched a $108 billion-Vision Fund 2 that will target companies developing artificial intelligence.

-Energy Vault CEO and co-founder Robert Piconi said Thursday the company is "thrilled to partner with SoftBank Vision Fund as we expand our global presence."

 Energy Vault did not disclose its valuation as part of the latest investment.
-The firm said it would use the $110 million to "accelerate global deployment" of its storage technology.
+Piconi said the funding will be used to help scale the company's storage technology on a "multi-continent basis."
 Andreas Hansson, partner for SoftBank Investment Advisers, will join Energy Vault's board of directors as part of the investment.

 – CNBC's Ryan Browne contributed reporting